apita1423/featherandquill_pp4/README.md

 ### PEP8 CI Python
 Python code was tested using [CI Python Linter](https://pep8ci.herokuapp.com/).
 The only error was in the urlpatterns in urls.py in birdblog.
 The line exceeded the length, but there wasn't a way to shorten without it giving me another error.
+![CI Python Linter](/static/readme_images/python_validation.png)

-**Update** After running the CI Python Linter and deploying the project there was an error with the syntax in th models.py files in birdblog and photos.
+**Update** After running the CI Python Linter and deploying the project there was an error with the syntax in the models.py files in birdblog and photos.
 To fix it I had to bring the code back to the exceeded amount for the error to go away and the project to deploy.
-![CI Python Linter](/static/readme_images/python_validation.png)

 | App | Comments | Pass/Fail |
 | --- | --- | --- |